 What happens when you combine astrology with numerology?
-You discover your Astronumerological DNA, says Elkie White, whose study of the two modalities started in the mid 1980s and culminated in the publication this year of Pan’s Script, her ground-breaking book on the subject.
+You discover your Astronumerological DNA, says Elkie White, whose study of the two modalities started in the mid 1980s and culminated in the publication of Pan’s Script, her ground-breaking book on the subject.

 ‘In Pan’s Script I guide you through the process of discovering your astro-number signature, the governing resonance of your entire energy field.
 This signature is a multi-dimensional self-portrait that shows how the inner you meets the collective experience.
 The interwoven patterns of inner agenda and outer agenda reveal the psychological bias of an individual towards his or her environment.
 We live on two planes – inner and outer – and the inner is more important because we need never succumb to external pressures when the inner braces are strong.
 Astronumerology can help you build those inner braces by increasing your self-awareness.
 If there are days when you feel like a walking mass of contradictions, astronumerology can show you why, and point you to the most useful attitude to adopt.’